Mindustry-Balancing/Mindustry-Balance-Analysis/Terminology.md

 # Terminology

 ### Disclaimer
+---

 This is just a set of terms/concepts that some I would have created to describe the certain aspects of the game in a concise way.
 This doesn't cover every topic/term nor some of these terms would be used by other people (hence inside this personal wiki).
 Still, I will likely use these terms in some of the suggestion posts I generate of in Mindustry Suggestions, or to be used in this Wiki.

 ### General
+---

 #### Tempo
 * Refers to the speed and effeciency of a specific players' action.
 * The more effecient a player is maximixing resources, the more tempo or value they have produced compared to low tempo actions.

 #### Build Order
-* The order and time on which specific buildings are placed given environmental conditions.
+* From the community, the order and time on which specific buildings are placed given environmental conditions.

 #### Pacing
 * Refers to the general progression and speed of a game.